I'm Nikolaos Tzimos

 • Database Managements Systems(DBMS)

-• Implementation of REST API
+• Connectivity to database using REST API

 Education